Ajaygani483/NETWORKWALKS-Cybersecurity-Internship---Week-2---Project/README.md

 ● Gather publicly available information about an authorized target.

-● Identify potential information exposed through public sources.
+● Identify potentially sensitive or unnecessary information exposed through public sources

 ● Determine the local IP address and LAN subnet of the testing system.